 Although you may raise a few eyebrows with the use of “thank yous,” you’ll raise a lot more by using “Season’s Greeting” rather than the more idiomatic “Season’s Greetings.”

 If we were writing the heading for that brochure, we’d go with this: “Season’s Greetings and Thank You from our scholars.”

 As for the Jerseyism you mentioned, we had an item on our blog some time ago about “yous,” “yinz,” “yez,” “y’all,” and other nonstandard plural forms of “you.”

 We also had a post around the same time about why some people respond to “thank you” with a “thank you” of their own instead of “you’re welcome.”

 And if you’re not thanked-out by now, you might be interested in our views about the expression “thank you kindly.”

-Getting back to “thank you” itself, the Oxford English Dictionary says it showed up in English in the 1400s as a short form of the expression “I thank you.”
+Getting back to “thank you” itself, the Oxford English Dictionary says it showed up in Middle English as a short form of the expression “I thank you.”

-The OED’s earliest citation is from Why I Can’t Be a Nun, a Middle English poem from the early 14th century that criticizes religious institutions:
+The OED’s earliest citation is from Why I Can’t Be a Nun, a poem from the 1400s that criticizes religious institutions: